 People are always hungry for good gift-giving ideas, holiday entertainment tips and yummy recipes.
 If you don’t have any to share yourself, hold a contest for the Best Holiday Gift Idea, the Best Gingerbread Cookie Recipe or if you want to stay wedding-themed, the Best Romantic Holiday Gift.

-Contests are easy to pull off yourself with applications like Rafflecopter and Wildfire that leverage the power of social media to spread the word.
+Contests are easy to pull off yourself with applications like Rafflecopter that leverage the power of social media to spread the word.
 A holiday themed contest is a great way to tap into the excitement of the holidays to promote your wedding business.

 These are just a few holiday promotion ideas.
 How do you market your wedding business during the holiday season?